 Message ID Description

-RGSENDER_CONNECT_STATE The connection state consists of zero or more primary connections and zero or more non-
+RGSENDER_CONNECT_STATE The connection state consists of zero or more primary connections and zero or more non -

 Event ID: 3 primary connections.
-Each event entry records the current number of active connections each category.
+Each event entry records the current number of active connections in each category.
 Events appear when the connection status of these of a particular connection changes.

 The first field represents the number of primary connections.
-The second field represen number of non-primary connections.
-Each state field provides a string and a 32-bit unsinteger.
+The second field represents the number of non-primary connections.
+Each state field provides a string and a 32-bit unsigned integer.

 Event viewer message:

 Primary connections: %1.
 Non-primary connections: %2.

 Strings:

 %1 = number of primary connections

 %2 = number of non-primary connections

 Message ID Description

 Data:

 UINT32 numPrimary

 UINT32 numNonprimary

 Event viewer example:

 Primary connections: 1.
 Non-primary connections: 0.

 RGSENDER_CONNECT A new connection was established with an associated name.
-If Easy Login is enabled, the name assignment will be deferred until login and the associated name may be Anonymous.
+If Easy Login is enabled, the

+Event ID: 4 name assignment will be deferred until login and the associated name may be Anonymous.

-Event ID: 4 Event viewer message:
+Event viewer message:

 Connect %1.

 Strings:

 %1 = name associated with connection

 %2 = IP address and port number of receiver

 Data:

 None

 Event viewer example:

 Connect MYDOMAIN\myusername.

-RGSENDER DISCONNECT A receiver has disconnected.
+RGSENDER_DISCONNECT A receiver has disconnected.
 The message will contain the name associated with the

 Event ID: 5 connection.
 If Easy Login is enabled and the receiver disconnects prior to a login, the associated name may be Anonymous.

 Event viewer message:

 Disconnect %1.

 Strings:

 %1 = name associated with connection

 %2 = IP address and port number of receiver

 Data:

 None

 Event viewer example:

 Disconnect MYDOMAIN\myusername.

 RGSENDER_STARTUP Reference event registered to aid in interpretation of the event log by Event Viewer.
-Signification proper startup of the RGS Sender service.
+Signifie proper startup of the RGS Sender service.

-Evencio.
-1 Event viewer message:
+Event ID: 1 Event viewer message:

 RGS Sender startup.

 Strings:

 None

 Data:

 None

+Defense and the state of the taken and the second

-RGSENDER_SHUTDOWN Event ID: 2 Reference event registered to aid in interpretation of the event log by Event Viewer.
-Signific proper shutdown of the RGS Sender service.
+RGSENDER_SHUTDOWN Reference event registered to aid in interpretation of the event log by Event Viewer.
+Signifie proper shutdown of the RGS Sender service.

-I VEIII IIJ.
-7

 Message ID Description

 RGS Sender shutdown.

 Strings:

 None

 Data:

 None

 RGSENDER_SET_PRIMARY A connection with an associated name is set as the primary connection.

 Event ID: 6 Event viewer message:

 Set %1 as primary connection.

 Strings:

 %1 = name associated with connection

 Data:

 None

 Event viewer example:

 Set MYDOMAIN\myusername as primary connection.

-RGSENDER_SET_NONPRIMARY Event ID: 7 A connection with an associated name is assigned to a non-primary status.
-This may happened as a result of a logout.
+RGSENDER_SET_NONPRIMARY A connection with an associated name is assigned to a non-primary status.
+This may happen as a result of a logout.

-Event viewer message:
+Event ib.
+7 Event viewer message:

 Set %1 as non-primary connection.

 Strings:

 %1 = name associated with connection

 Data:

 None

 Event viewer example:

 Set MYDOMAIN\myusername as non-primary connection.

 RGSENDER_ASSIGN_USER If Easy Login is enabled, the assignment of the name will be deferred until login.
 When the name is assigned, this message will be generated.

-Event ib.
-0 Event viewer message:
+Event viewer message:

 Assign %1 connection to %2.

 Strings:

 %1 = original name of connection

 %2 = new name of connection

 Data:

 None

 Event viewer example:

 Assign Anonymous connection to MYDOMAIN\myusername.

-RGSENDER_USB_CONNECT_DEVIC Remote USB mounted a USB device to the sender.

-E Event viewer message:
+RGSENDER_USB_CONNECT_DEVIC E

 Event ID: 9